natashamcintyre/CV/README.md

 - Joined a cross-functional team of 14 to build new features, which reduced to 3, giving me the opportunity to rise to multiple challenges and take on leadership responsibilities.
 - Led features from idea to ship, worked closely with product managers and designers, facilitated discussion, planned and oversaw the build on features that reduced stakeholder workload by 30%.
-- Collaborated closely with colleagues and stakeholders to drive initiatives to eliminate reliance on third party tools, reducing overheads by over 50%
+- Collaborated closely with colleagues and stakeholders to drive initiatives to eliminate reliance on third party tools, reducing overheads by over 50%.
 - Delivered training sessions, reviewed code, led tech strategy initiative, mentored a colleague and regularly sought feedback to learn and progress.
-- Thoroughly enjoy the variety of working across the entire stack
+- Thoroughly enjoy the variety of working across the entire stack.

 **Projects at Makers Academy** (Oct 2020 to Feb 2021)